ueokande/shvm/README.md

 bash --version
 ```

-### Use another shell versions
+### Use various shell versions

-You can see another supported shells and use it like this
+You can see another supported shells and use it like this:

 ```sh
 # List supported shells